DestroyerDarkNess/DX9ImHook/README.md

 # DX9ImHook
 ![passing](https://img.shields.io/badge/build-passing-brightgreen)

+⚠️ Please, if you like this project, give me a ✨Star✨

 This is an example of how to hook Endscene for DX9 and use imgui for some separate process, for example games.

 If you like this project, you can consider making a donation.
 Help us continue to improve the tool.